Skip to main content

 • Applying for and obtaining an Arizona state nursing license

-Despite these standards, every path toward a nursing career looks slightly different.
-If you're ready to pursue nursing, begin with these three steps to become a registered nurse in the Grand Canyon State.
+While the standards apply to all, every path toward a nursing career may look slightly different.
+If you are ready to pursue nursing, begin with these three steps to become a nurse in the Grand Canyon State.

 Education is the pillar of every healthcare profession, including nursing.
-That’s why every state government will require that you earn a nursing degree to become an RN.
-Without a degree from an accredited institution, you cannot qualify for a state’s licensure exam and will never legally practice in the healthcare industry.3
+That is why every state government requires you to earn a nursing degree to become an RN.
+Without a degree from an accredited institution, you cannot qualify for a state’s licensure exam or legally practice in the healthcare industry.[2]
+Many students ask, “Can you become an RN online?”
+Some coursework is available remotely, but hands-on clinical hours must be completed in person.

-Every nursing education program differs slightly across curriculum and content.
-However, a typical nursing program will usually include the following subjects:4
+Every nursing education program differs slightly across the curriculum and content.
+However, a typical nursing program will usually cover the following subjects:[3]

 • Physiology